lower risk through global diversification with Ashton Global Emerging Managers

-International stocks provide the benefits of diversification, and they also produce high returns.
+International stocks offer the benefits of diversification and can also yield high returns.
 Current valuation levels make the traditional case for global investing much stronger.
 The run-up in US stock prices means that foreign stocks are currently under-owned, relatively inexpensive, and likely to outperform.
-We believe that frontier markets provide unique opportunities to reproduce the past successes of the emerging markets.
+We believe that frontier markets offer unique opportunities to replicate the past successes of emerging markets.

 Diversification

 It is possible to produce higher returns with lower risk through global diversification.
 International investing improved performance when it mattered most.
-Between 2000 and 2010, US stocks had an average return of -1.82% per year.
-During that same decade, the emerging markets produced an average annual gain of 9.78%.
+Between 2000 and 2010, US stocks had an average annual return of -1.82%.
+During that same decade, the emerging markets produced an average yearly gain of 9.78%.

 Competitive Returns

-International stocks also produce returns that are competitive with US stocks.
-Between 1970 and 2010, global stock markets generated an average gain of 8.68% per year compared to 8.48% for domestic stocks.
+International stocks also yield returns that are competitive with those of US stocks.
+Between 1970 and 2010, global stock markets generated an average annual return of 8.68% compared to 8.48% for domestic stocks.
 US stocks are on track to produce higher returns during this decade.
 Even with recent setbacks, international stocks still outperformed during three of the last five decades.

 Increasing Home Bias